ballerina-platform/module-ballerinax-java.jdbc/ballerina/Module.md

 ## Overview

-This module provides the functionality that is required to access and manipulate data stored in any type of relational database, which is accessible via the Java Database Connectivity (JDBC) API.
+This package provides the functionality that is required to access and manipulate data stored in any type of relational database, which is accessible via the Java Database Connectivity (JDBC) API.

 ### Prerequisite